Katsiaryna-123/MoneseTestTask/readme.md

 Step 3: Generate a token, copy it.

-Step 4: Store it in your system with name "TOKEN" so that class java/apicore/connectors/RestAssuredConnector.java will know about it.
+Step 4: Open a terminal and use the export command to set the environment variable.
+Replace "your_token_here" with your actual token value.

+export TOKEN="your_token_here"

-Now RestAssuredConnector knows your token and you can run api tests.
+Now RestAssuredConnector.java class knows your token, and you can run api tests.

-INSTALLING APPIUM
+# INSTALLING APPIUM

-This section provides instructions on how to install Appium on your system.
+### This section provides instructions on how to install Appium on your system.

 Prerequisites